On Optimal Regularization Parameters via Bilevel Learning: Numerical Experiments

-We now demonstrate the result of Corollary \ref{cor:sym-breg}, where we are guaranteed positivity of $\hat\alpha$ provided that $\op=I,$ $\reg$ is strictly convex, and the noise has zero mean.
-We fix ground truth $\xtrue = [1,0]^T$ and generate 1000 noisy realisations by perturbing $\xtrue$ with Gaussian noise of mean $[0,0]^T,$ standard deviation $[0.1,0.1]^T.$ A plot of the ground truth and noisy realisations is shown in Figure \ref{fig-cory-positivty-data-centre}.
+We now demonstrate the result of Corollary~\ref{cor:sym-breg}, where we are guaranteed that $0$ is not a solution provided that $\op=I,$ $\reg$ is strictly convex, and the noise is additive and of zero mean.
+We fix ground truth $\xtrue = [1,0]^T$ and generate 1000 noisy realisations by perturbing $\xtrue$ with Gaussian noise of mean $[0,0]^T,$ standard deviation $[0.1,0.1]^T.$ A plot of the ground truth and noisy realisations is shown in Figure~\ref{fig-cory-positivity-data-centre}.
 To ensure the regularizer is strictly convex and differentiable, we consider

-for $\beta=\gamma=0.01.$ For regularization parameters in the linear discretisation of the interval $[0,0.1]$ into 50 points, we plot the associated upper level cost in Figure \ref{fig-cory-positivty-ul-centre}.
+for $\beta=\gamma=0.01.$ For regularization parameters in the linear discretisation of the interval $[0,0.1]$ into 50 points, we plot the associated upper level cost in Figure~\ref{fig-cory-positivity-ul-centre}.
 We see that the optimal parameter is achieved at a strictly positive value.
 We now show that if the assumption on the noise is violated, we are not guaranteed positivity.
-For the same $\xtrue$ we generate 1000 noisy realisations by perturbing $\xtrue$ with Gaussian noise of mean $[-0.1,0]^T$ and standard deviation $[0.1,0.1]^T.$ A plot of the ground truth and noisy realisations is shown in Figure \ref{fig-cory-positivty-data-uncentre}, and the associated upper level cost in Figure \ref{fig-cory-positivty-ul-uncentre}.
-We see that $0$ is the optimal parameter in this case.
+For the same $\xtrue$ we generate 1000 noisy realisations by perturbing $\xtrue$ with Gaussian noise of mean $[-0.1,0]^T$ and standard deviation $[0.1,0.1]^T.$ A plot of the ground truth and noisy realisations is shown in Figure~\ref{fig-cory-positivity-data-uncentre}, and the associated upper level cost in Figure~\ref{fig-cory-positivity-ul-uncentre}.
+We see that $0$ is the optimal parameter in this case which indicates that the assumption of zero mean noise in Corollary~\ref{cor:sym-breg} is tight.